brucedkyle/architectures/docs/supplychain/returns.md

 | Modernization | Modernization for modern infrastructures, scale hybrid cloud platforms | The decision for a future, Kubernetes-based enterprise platform is defining the standards for development, deployment and operations tools and processes for years to come and thus represents a foundational decision point. |

 For specific steps on this approach, see **The Action Guide** details in [_Own Your Transformation_](https://www.ibm.com/downloads/cas/1BYY6VEM) survey of 1500 CSCOs across 24 industries.

+## Technology

+The following technologies offered by Red Hat and IBM can augment the solutions already in place in your organization.

+### Core systems

+[*Red Hat OpenShift*](https://www.redhat.com/en/technologies/cloud-computing/openshift) Kubernetes offering, the hybrid platform offering allow deployment across data centers, private and public clouds offering choices and flexible for hosting system and services.
+You can manage clusters and applications from a single console, with built-in security policies with [_Red Hat Advanced Cluster Management_](https://www.redhat.com/en/technologies/management/advanced-cluster-management) and [_Red Hat Advanced Cluster Security_](https://www.redhat.com/en/technologies/cloud-computing/openshift/advanced-cluster-security-kubernetes).

+[*Red Hat Ansible Automation Platform*](https://www.redhat.com/en/technologies/management/ansible) operate, scale and delegate automate IT services, track changes an update inventory, prevent configuration drift and  integrated with ITSM.

+[*Red Hat OpenShift DevOps*](https://www.redhat.com/en/getting-started-devops) represents an approach to culture, automation and platform design intended to deliver increased business value and responsiveness through rapid, high-quality service delivery.
+DevOps means linking legacy apps with newer cloud-native apps and infrastructure.
+A DevOps developer can link legacy apps with newer cloud-native apps and infrastructure.

+### Integration services

+[*Red Hat OpenShift API Management*](https://access.redhat.com/documentation/en-us/red_hat_openshift_api_management/1/guide/53dfb804-2038-4545-b917-2cb01a09ef98) is a managed API traffic control and program management service to secure, manage, and monitor APIs at every stage of the development lifecycle.

+[*Red Hat Intgration*](https://www.redhat.com/en/products/integration) is a comprehensive set of integration and messaging technologies to connect applications and data across hybrid infrastructures.
+It is an agile, distributed, containerized, and API-centric solution.
+It provides service composition and orchestration, application connectivity and data transformation, real-time message streaming, change data capture, and API management.

+[*Business Automation Workflow*](https://www.ibm.com/products/business-automation-workflow) automate business processes, case work, task automation with Robotic Process Automation (RPA) and Intelligent Automation such as conversation intelligence.

+### Supply assurance platform

+[*IBM Sterling Fulfillment Optimizer with Watson*](https://www.ibm.com/products/fulfillment-optimizer) to determine the best location from which to fulfill an order, based on business rules, cost factors, and current inventory levels and placement.

+[*IBM Planning Analytics with Watson*](https://www.ibm.com/products/planning-analytics) streamlines and integrates financial and operational planning across the enterprise.

 ## References